gopher-motorsports/gopher-vision/README.md

 python tx.py
 ```

 `rx.py` reads data from a connected XBee, parses packets, calculates statistics, and stores the most recent datapoint for each GopherCAN parameter.
+The `SAVE_HISTORY` flag optionally writes all data received to a log file.

 ```
 python rx.py